Consequences of Bruxism and its Causes

 But of course, as a matter of prevention, we need to avoid the trigger factors; in this case, anxiety and stress.

-Natural remedies to prevent bruxism
+Natural remedies to prevent the consequences of bruxism

-Let’s use herbs that possess relaxing and calming properties in order to eliminate tension and nervousness.
+Use herbs that possess relaxing and calming properties in order to eliminate tension and nervousness.

 Drink an infusion with one tablespoon of dried chamomile flowers.
 Drink one cup before going to bed.
 Avoid use during pregnancy.